dvcoders/15fa-intro-web/workshop/README.md

   event_id: "9662ac5f-85bc-4820-8a2b-dd7f3e09defan"
 }
 ```
 *The client makes a GET request to the server with the data of student_id of 0.
-The server takes the student_id=0 from that request and do a lookup in the database.
+The server takes the student_id=0 from that request and does a lookup in the database.
 The data couldn't find the data, then the server returns an error with the status of NOT FOUND.*

 **POST /user** - *Attempt to create an user with the student id that has already been used*